 Sure, plenty of psychologists put a lot of weight on the "host" personality: generally they've spent MONTHS working with that person in therapeutic settings before figuring out the person was multiple, and sometimes the "host" personality totally fades away after multiplicity was revealed because it turns out it was a veil anyway, and never really existed, and behind it there are 20 people clamoring to get the therapist's attention a frightening situation if you're expecting simply someone who is depressed or has some problems sleeping at night to walk into your office one day then suddenly you have several people vying for your attention.
 As a person, the therapist will understandingly harbor a lot of regrets/remorse over the person they once knew who is now apparently gone and replaced by true chaos.

-Most "original" personalities/persons are lost to conscious recall, do not front, are dead, broken, decayed, undead, missing in action, or have themselves split and thus you have the problem of figuring out which bacteria is the mother and which is the daughter of the process...The search for an "original" is as much of a archeological dig in one's head, or myth in the psychiatric community, as the myth that the "host" is the "real person".
+Most "original" personalities/persons are lost to conscious recall, do not front, are dead, broken, decayed, undead, missing in action, or have themselves split and thus you have the problem of figuring out which bacteria is the parent and which is the child of the process...The search for an "original" is as much of a archeological dig in one's head, or myth in the psychiatric community, as the myth that the "host" is the "real person".
 [Editorial Note: if one considers structural dissociation developmental theory, yes, this is a myth!]

 One way, perhaps, to figure out if your therapist is on the ball is to ask them to define "host" and "original" "personalities" and to ask them how hard they really want to look for one or the other of them. :P As for the therapist's opinion on whether or not the people in your head are people or personality states/fragments -- you might not want to go there.
 That one, if they're honest with their opinion, is likely to get most therapists punted.